HolgerPeters/blog/haskell_by_types.rst

 To sum it up: Functional programming is often defined as programming by function composition and application.
-Monads are a functional concepts, and we can see that monads compose in a strikingly similar way.
-I think this underlines that Monads are indeed a functional concept (and not -- like sometimes stated -- imperative programming in sheep's clothing).
+Monads are a functional concepts and we can see that monads compose in a very similar way.
+This underlines the fact that Monads are indeed a functional concept (and not -- like sometimes stated -- imperative programming in sheep's clothing).